dgkim5360/today-i-found/README.rst

 Reddit: Is a PhD worth it in machine learning? https://www.reddit.com/r/MachineLearning/comments/mu2ly/is_a_phd_worth_it_in_machine_learning

-Stackoverflow: What are the benefits of getting a PhD in statistics? https://academia.stackexchange.com/questions/11137/what-are-the-benefits-of-getting-a-phd-in-statistics
+StackExchange: What are the benefits of getting a PhD in statistics? https://academia.stackexchange.com/questions/11137/what-are-the-benefits-of-getting-a-phd-in-statistics

 Quora: Why should one learn machine learning from scratch rather than just learning to use the available libraries?